Silver Jewelry Buying Guide

 An interesting thing about tarnish is that if the silver jewelry has engravings or etched details, when the silver tarnishes, you can wipe the outside with a tarnish remover, and leave the tarnish in the details.
 This can add depth to the jewelry, making it appear to be made out of two kinds of metals.

-For example, this sterling silver ring is engraved with a New York City boroughs map.
+For example, one of our sterling silver rings is engraved with a New York City boroughs map.
 It looks nice when it’s shiny, but if you prefer a more antiquated look, allowing the ring to tarnish could enhance the design and make the ring look older.

 Some people desire the look that tarnish adds to their jewelry, and even follow guides for how to oxidize silver when they want to speed up the process.